-The Centerfielder monitors field and ignition wires on port and starboard voltage regulators (Max Charge MC-612 or MC-624 regulators strongly recommended, depending on system voltage).
+Balmar's Centerfielder enables twin engine systems to balance alternator output, so available amperage from both alternators can be combined to support larger battery banks.
+The Centerfielder monitors field and ignition wires on port and starboard voltage regulators (Max Charge MC-624 regulators strongly recommended).
 When both regulators are up and running, the Centerfielder identifies the dominant regulator and splits its field to supply both alternators with the same exitation voltage.
 This allows the user to supply output from both alternators to the same battery bank.

-In multi-bank battery systems, the output can be directed to additional banks via Digital Duo Charge.
-A typical system wiring design is shown on the following page:
+In multi-bank battery systems, the output can be directed to additional banks via Digital Duo Charge or other control device described on Page 8 or Page 9.
+A typical system wiring design is shown below: